-- Need for street lighting in high crime areas; - False alarms by school children on the emergency lines; - Need for speed humps on local roads for reduction of pedestrian accidents; - Illegal occupation of RDP houses by foreign nationals result in xenophobic attacks;

-- Poor accessibility to existing police stations and emergency facilities; - Need for additional DLTC; - The need to improve public transport services to police stations; - Bad quality (gravel) roads in most areas complicate police patrols and response rates and - Lack of high mast lighting creates unsafe environments, leading to an increase in criminal activity.
+- Need for street lighting in high crime areas; - False alarms by school children on the emergency lines; - Need for speed humps on local roads for reduction of pedestrian accidents; - Illegal occupation of RDP houses by foreign nationals result in xenophobic attacks; - Poor accessibility to existing police stations and emergency facilities; - Need for additional DLTC; - The need to improve public transport services to police stations; - Bad quality (gravel) roads in most areas complicate police patrols and response rates and - Lack of high mast lighting creates unsafe environments, leading to an increase in criminal activity.

-SAFETY AND SECURITY INFRASTRUCTURE ANALYSIS 3. --- ----
+SAFETY AND SECURITY INFRASTRUCTURE ANALYSIS.

-Priority No. of Police 2019/20Backlog Availability of Safety

-Area Stations Committees

-Safety and 3 Police Stations 2 Satellite Offices 16 Functional CPFs

-security 2 Satellite (mohodi and Moletji- and 1 CSF
+Priority Area No. of Police Stations 2016/17 Backlog Availability of Safety Committees Safety and security 3 Police Stations 2 Satellite Offices 2 Satellite Offices (mohodi and Moletji- Bought farms cluster) 1 Police Station at corner Masehlong and Phaudi Village 16 Functional CPFs and 1 CSF

-Offices Bought farms cluster)

-1 Police Station at

-corner Masehlong and

-Phaudi Village

-Justice No. of 2019/2020 Backlog Progress on

-Department Magistrate addressing Backlog

-Courts

-1 1 Site handed over in

-Mogwadi for

-construction of a

-Magistrate Court and

-is awaiting

-construction.

-Traffic and No. of Traffic 2016/2017 Backlog Progress on

-licensing Stations addressing the

-Backlog

-1 x DLTC 1 DLTC Plans in place to

-Mogwadi budget for DLTC
+Justice Department No. of Magistrate Courts 2016/2017 Backlog Progress on addressing Backlog 1 1 Site handed over in Mogwadi for construction of a Magistrate Court and is awaiting construction.
+No. of Traffic 2016/2017 Progress on addressing Stations Backlog the Backlog Traffic and licensing 1 x DLTC Mogwadi 1XRegistration Authority Mogwadi 1 xDLTC Morebeng 1X Registration Authority Morebeng 1 DLTC Plans in place to budget for DLTC